niy42/alx-pre_course/0x01-git/README.md

-Learning git command is fun
+Learning git command is so fun